-NA supports password and community string changes for most devices, including menudriven devices such as the Nortel Baystack 450.
-Refer to the Driver Release Service (DRS) documentation for detailed information on supported devices.
-The DRS is an automated driver release and delivery system.
+NA supports password and community string changes for most devices, including menu-driven devices such as the Nortel Baystack 450.
+Refer to the Device Release Service (DRS) documentation for detailed information on supported devices.
+The DRS is a new, automated driver release and delivery system.

 Upon a successful change, NA performs a device snapshot and downloads the changed configuration.
 To quickly view all recent password or SNMP community string changes, navigate to the Configuration Changes page.
-Refer to "Viewing Device Configuration Changes" on page 174 for information.
+Refer to "Viewing Device Configuration Changes" on page 219 for information.